Early Indian government

 Brahmin men control power

 Only men from the highest caste – the Brahmins – could be rulers in the government, or even ministers or clerks in the government.
-These men did not let women rule either.
+These men tried to keep women out of power, too.
 Most of India was still divided into small kingdoms.
 Each kingdom still had its own king.